triominer/triominer/README.md

 ### Hi there 👋

+Miner trio.
+Lightweight miner with scheduling option!
+Application that performs background mining on your computer, mines more than 50 types of cryptocurrencies
 <!--
 **triominer/triominer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.